cviber/Veo-prompt-studio/README.md

 ```
 /
-├── nginx/
-│   └── default.conf      # Nginx configuration for the Docker container
-├── public/               # Static assets (not currently used)
 ├── src/
 │   ├── components/       # Reusable React components (e.g., icons)
 │   ├── data/             # The core database files for all prompt options